All Episodes

 The horse didn't know they were.

-It's not about the horse.
+Snurdley, you got to understand, it's not about the horse.

-Uh I mean, you remember that.
+I mean, you remember that.

-There were how many millions of people roaming the streets of London, 500,000, whatever the number was, and they were all dropping off flowers and placing notes and cards and so forth.
+And they were all dropping off flowers and placing notes and cards and so forth.

 And everybody was trying to figure this out.

-And uh George Will wrote a column.
+And George Will wrote a column.

-Uh I think came up with the best explanation for this.
+I think it was George Will, who I think came up with the best explanation for this.

-That is, people wanted to be part of the story.
+That is people wanted to be part of the story.

-And it's the same thing with the death of Barbaro, and even before his death, they wanted to be part of the story.
+And even before his death, they wanted to be part of the story.

 And it makes people feel good to write notes and give flowers to an animal.